CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Conclusion

 \section{Conclusion}

 This paper introduces \name, a novel toolkit that transforms the specification and regulation of LLM-based social agents from implicit natural language descriptions to explicit, programmable control.
-By treating cognitive biases as programmable features and grounding its approach in validated paradigms from classic social experiments, \name\ ensures precise, reproducible, and controllable agent behaviors through its Cognitive Bias Index and Behavioral Regulation Engine.
+At the heart of CoBRA is a novel closed-loop system primitive that continuously measures the amount of cognitive biases demonstrated in agents' responses to a set of validated classic social science experiments and adjusts the agent specifications accordingly. \name\ ensures precise, reproducible, and controllable agent behaviors through its Cognitive Bias Index and Behavioral Regulation Engine.
 Achieving robust performance in technical benchmarks and demonstrations, \name\ paves the way for practical and impactful applications in social science simulation and beyond.